Business of Curling

 CURLING ASSISTANCE PROGRAM (CAP)

-The Curling Assistance Program’s purpose is to loan money to affiliated curling rinks.
-The loans are to assist capital projects or renovations in respect to Bricks & Mortar.
+Curling Assistance Programme’s purpose is to loan money to affiliated curling rinks.
+The loans are to assist capital projects or renovations in respect bricks & mortar.

-- On approval, the maximum loan available to any one member club is $25,000.
-Repayment of the loan and interest is made annually with the first payment due 18 months from receipt of loan and then amortized over a maximum of six years.
+- On approval, the maximum loan available to any member-affiliated club is $25,000.
+Repayment of the loan and interest is made annually with the first payment due twenty-four (24) months from receipt of loan and then amortized over a maximum of six years.

 - Prepayment in whole or in part is permitted, provided that any accrued and unpaid interest on the amount of the prepayment must be paid concurrently.

-- Outstanding loans attract interest at half the annual rate of the Royal Bank of Canada’s (RBC) prime rate of the day, on the date of cheque issuance of the approved loan.
+- Outstanding loans attract interest at the annual rate of the Royal Bank of Canada’s (RBC) prime rate of the day minus 1%.

 - The advance of a loan, in whole or in part, remains in the discretion of the Board of Governors of Curling Canada, acting on ordinary prudent lending principles.